jiumao2/EasyPlot/Documentation.md

 EasyPlot.set(ax, 'marginLeft', 1, 'marginRight', 0.5, 'marginTop', 0.5, 'marginBottom', 1);
 ```

-- Crop the figure to set the figure size.
+- Crop the figure to set the correct figure size.
 Always do it at the end of the code.

 ```matlab
 EasyPlot.cropFigure(fig);
 ```

 - After cropping, the final figure size is determined by the axes size and the margins.

 ![](./doc/Layout.jpg)

-- To align the axes, use `EasyPlot.align` method.
+- To align two axes or two groups of axes, use `EasyPlot.align` method.
 - The position can be `'left'`, `'right'`, `'top'`, `'bottom'`, `'horizontalCenter'` or `'verticalCenter'`.

 ```matlab
 % Align the left edges of the axes
 EasyPlot.align(ax, ax_reference, 'left');